offshore-safety/vagrant-mssql-express/README.md

 ### Connecting to the SQL Server instance that runs inside the VM

+If `vagrant ssh` doesn't work, use the script in the project root directory: `./vagrant_ssh`.

 Standard user for the RMS and DADmin databases

 * Username: `nopsema`